-Assess whether having the ‘call back’ option on the telephone system is having a negative effect on patients seeking to book appointments by phone

-Address how the ‘You said, we did; information is listed as it may appear negative to patients i.e. you stated that during 6 months 58% of telephone calls were answered but no mention of abandoned patient calls

-Assess numbers ‘abandoned calls’, how long people are waiting before abandoning calls, it may be because patients do not wish to wait an excessive time on hold

-Consider having complaints process displayed on the reception area and other places as it can get lost amongst other notices/ posters in the practice

-Consider giving patients more choice when available

-Explore opportunities to promote social prescribers and the support, services they can enable

-We noticed that there were no patient compliments or thank you cards though they are received.
-Suggest any are displayed in reception area so waiting patients can see and reflect the good work staff do

-Consider, if not already in training, a customer service training element for all patient facing staff

-Consider mystery shopper experiences around practice contact and patient experience to identify any areas of good and practices or attitudes that could be improved

-Feedback
+Provider Feedback

 Registrar Doctors

 We are a training practice; we have qualified doctors working at the practice as part of their work placements.
 They are fully qualified Doctors but are training to be a GP.

 Waiting Area

 We have asked our Receptionists to check the patient waiting area to ensure posters are up to date and have not fallen down.
 At the same time, they can check the seating and ensure there is no spillages.
 We believe the water found on the floor may have fallen from a patient’s pushchair whilst waiting for a Clinician as it was raining outside.